-- The White House, sensing the potential for data science and artificial intelligence applications, has urged technology organizations to contribute to research in a call to action.
+- The White House, sensing the potential for data science and artificial intelligence applications, has urged technology organizations to contribute to research.

 The urgency shown by the scientific community to discover new sources of insight that helped to fight the spread of the virus led to unprecedented information sharing across country and company borders.
 Large cross-functional virtual teams came together to better inform people, provide better insight and clarity that ultimately helped governments work together on solutions.

 Data scientists apply data visualization techniques to explore information and get their bearings with massive data sets before forming and testing hypotheses.

 As governments sought to implement policies, such as social distancing and asking people to self-isolate, one of the growing and most important uses of data was to advise people around the reasons for the policies and why they would be effective.